Apply code CARE20 to start therapy with 20% off.

 Embrace different roles in relationships

-For example, gender stereotypes don’t allow men to get emotional around anyone, but their wives but also stop men from showing their vulnerability.
+For example, sex stereotypes don’t allow men to get emotional around anyone, but their wives but also stop men from showing their vulnerability.
 As a result, they end up expressing frustration and anger.

-Besides, traditional gender roles imply that a man should be a provider.
+Besides, established gender norms imply that a male should be a provider.
 As a result, work can become a crucial part of a man’s identity, and problems at work can have a severe impact on his relationships and self-esteem.

 It’s important to realize that expanding men’s roles in relationships can benefit everyone involved.
 Don’t be afraid to appear vulnerable when talking to your loved one, and don’t hesitate to exchange responsibilities.